TL1882/tf2_music_request_bot/README.md

 ## **(WINDOWS ONLY)**
 scripts to play music from youtube through vlc when someone sends a message starting with ;play in tf2 chat

-make sure to edit paths in part2 and part3

 # requires:
 ## python libraries:
   subprocess